 To illustrate the statement above, read the article that shows the transformation of a given Managed Service and includes the results the client witnessed over time.

-At Seargin, we analyzed around 100 reviews of multiple vendors on Gartner and combined it with our observations to present you with an unbiased overview of the challenges that businesses face.
+At Seargin, we analyzed around 100 reviews of multiple vendors on Gartner and combined our findings with our own observations to present you with an unbiased overview of the challenges that businesses face when working with vendors under the Application Managed Service model.

 We will also talk about the proven solutions and best practices that we had developed over the last 8 years of providing Managed Services.